-- In the same field of oil & gas, Francis has worked on USD60million claim relating to damage to a North-Sea oil rig, by rising metaocean ceiling.
+- in the same field of oil & gas, Francis has worked on US$60million claim relating to damage to a North-Sea oil rig, by rising metaocean ceiling.
 The case turned on a dispute over the allocation of liability between the contractor and the purchaser of the rig for required upgrades;

 - Francis acted as part of a team of co-counsel on behalf of a claimant pharmaceutical company in relation to a potential joint venture agreement, in an ICC arbitration.
 The case involved contractual claims for breach of confidence and exclusivity under a Memorandum of Collaboration, as well as non-contractual claims for negligence, fraud and unjust enrichment;

-- Research for a USD100million case, Republic of Djibouti v Mr Abdourahman Mohamed Mahmoud Boreh, pertaining to Mr Boreh’s alleged tax evasion, his alleged support of a Somalian warlord and issues of sovereign immunity;
+- research for a US$100million case, Republic of Djibouti v Mr Abdourahman Mohamed Mahmoud Boreh, pertaining to Mr Boreh’s alleged tax evasion, his alleged support of a Somalian warlord and issues of sovereign immunity;

 Francis has detailed experience of civil fraud cases, including a complex, billion-dollar international arbitration, relating to the manufacture of potentially toxic baby milk-formula.
 The claim related to a supplier’s alleged and continuing fraudulent misrepresentations that base powder for the manufacture of baby milk formula was safe, despite internal concerns it may concern toxic anaerobic bacteria.